Department of Family Medicine

 Assessment in Minority Populations:

 Stevens et al. (2005) tested a Dutch version of the SER.
-They report that the overal reliability is excellent: Cronbach alpha 0.94.
+They report that the overall reliability is excellent: Cronbach alpha 0.94.
 In addition they report two subscales of the SER with Cronbach alphas of 0.94 and 0.87.
 These sub-scales represent factors associated with ‘self-efficacy in overcoming barriers’ and ‘self-efficacy for rehabilitation therapy exercises’.

 Design Strengths and Weaknesses: